Skip to content

 ] def

 There is a blind-tasting mischief in adding control guesses, as a discipline on those attending.
 This could be a constant guess — the first few times this was done by ThePortForum crowd, the ‘Monkey’ always guessed Dow 1970.
 Or somebody not present could be asked to guess.
 The appearance of the monkey column is controlled by VoteRecorderMonkeyWhenShowTotalRow, and the name of the Monkey is /VoteRecorderMonkeyName.
-If VoteRecorderMonkeyVote is not empty, then the monkey’s guess is printed (rather than handwritten).
+The monkey’s guess is VoteRecorderMonkeyVote (or can be handwritten at the event).

 GlassesClusteredOnVoteRecorders is a triple-depth array, the same length as VoteRecorderTopTexts and VoteRecorderShowTotalRow, and can remain at its default value except for the largest tastings.
 The outermost array is one per vote-recorder page: voting on separate days, with different people or wines, or different total-column-row flags, should be recorded on separate sheets.
 Within this are ‘clusters’, intended to align with tasting-note pages.
 Within this are integers pointing to wines (except that a negative integer is blank, not shown).
 The default value is empty if GlassesOnTastingNotePages is empty, otherwise [GlassesOnTastingNotePages], so the cluster divisions (25% grey backgrounding) on the vote recorder are page divisions between the tasting-note pages.